MattDoesAThing/yuzu-wiki/FAQ.md

 ### **My game is Lagging and Dropping to Low Framerates**

-You are likely experiencing Shader Caching.
+_You are likely experiencing Shader Caching.
 Shaders are small programs running on a graphic card, responsible for rendering graphics like terrain, explosions, characters, etc. Since a PC cannot directly execute switch shaders, It first has to translate them to a format a PC can understand.
-This translation process is time-consuming and you'll notice it in two ways:
+This translation process is time-consuming and you'll notice it in two ways:_

-1).
-While playing, if yuzu needs to translate a new shader, the game will stutter.
+* _While playing, if yuzu needs to translate a new shader, the game will stutter.
 Loading into a game for the first time can give long freezes due to the number of shaders.
-As you keep playing, the amount of stuttering will decrease.
+As you keep playing, the amount of stuttering will decrease._

-2).
-When launching a game, the shader cache is loaded.
+* _When launching a game, the shader cache is loaded.
 To speed up this process there exists an additional "precompiled" cache.
 This cache may get reset every time you update yuzu or install a new GPU driver.
-The precompiled cache will then be compiled from scratch, causing a longer load time.
+The precompiled cache will then be compiled from scratch, causing a longer load time._

-Currently, the Vulkan renderer does not have a disk shader cache.
-This means that subsequent game loads will require the building of shaders each time.
+_Currently, the Vulkan renderer does not have a disk shader cache.
+This means that subsequent game loads will require the building of shaders each time._

-IMPORTANT: Since the cache stores parts of the game, we don't condone sharing or downloading these, since it is considered piracy
+_IMPORTANT: Since the cache stores parts of the game, we don't condone sharing or downloading these, since it is considered piracy_

 ### **How do I use mods?**
 _For a list of useful mods for your favorite games, check our database with [Switch Mods](https://yuzu-emu.org/wiki/switch-mods/)_